fbpx

 The next term that we want to talk about is the setback point (labeled “SB” in the below example).
 The setback point is the distance from the apex back to where the bend line is going to be, where the end of our bend goes into the flange.
 The bend in our example has two setback points: we have one on each side of the bend that are the same exact distance.
 There are two things that really affect the setback: the angle to which you’re bending the material and the radius in which you’re bending it.
 If we change the radius, we move the bend line down, and if we change the angle, we move our apex.

 The next piece of sheet metal bending terminology we’re going to talk about is our neutral line (indicated by the dotted line in this example).
 Our neutral line is the line that runs through the whole center of the part, so it’s half of the thickness of the part.
+It’s referred to as the “neutral” line because during bending, the material on the neutral line doesn’t get compressed or expanded.
+The neutral line itself just moves up toward the inside of the bend as the part is being formed.

-We have one other term to discuss before talking about the K Factor, which is our bend radius.
+We have one other term to discuss before talking about the k-factor, which is our bend radius.
 The bend radius is measured on the inside of the part, not on the outside of the part.
 The bend radius is measured on the inside of the part because the part goes under compression and tension.
 The inside of this part is in compression.
 This area is actually compressed and formed to create the inside of the bend.
 And then the outside of the bend is in tension.
 So when we bend, we actually end up deforming the area with the bend, and the area under tension ends up moving inward towards the neutral line.

 Utilizing the Bending Calculator

-If you have any other questions about sheet metal bending terminology or SendCutSend’s online CNC bending service, check out our bending guidelines
+If you have any other questions about sheet metal bending terminology or SendCutSend’s online CNC bending service, check out our bending guidelines.

 Get our latest articles in your inbox!